-"(8) EMPLOYEE PARTICIPATION.-Subject to information resource management needs and the limitations imposed by resource needs in other occupational areas, and consistent with their overall workforce development strategies, agencies shall encourage employees to participate in occupational information technology training. "(9) AUTHORIZATION OF APPROPRIATIONS.-There are authorized to be appropriated to the Office of Personnel Management for the implementation of this subsection, \$15,000,000 in fiscal year 2003, and such sums as are necessary for each fiscal year thereafter. "(10) EXECUTIVE AGENCY DEFINED.-For purposes of
+"(8) EMPLOYEE PARTICIPATION.-Subject to information resource management needs and the limitations imposed by resource needs in other occupational areas, and consistent with their overall workforce development strategies, agencies shall encourage employees to participate in occupational information technology training.

+"(9) AUTHORIZATION OF APPROPRIATIONS.-There are authorized to be appropriated to the Office of Personnel Management for the implementation of this subsection, \$15,000,000 in fiscal year 2003, and such sums as are necessary for each fiscal year thereafter.

-- "(10) EXECUTIVE AGENCY DEFINED.-For purposes of this subsection, the term 'Executive agency' has the meaning given the term 'agency' under section 3701 of title 5, United States Code (as added by subsection (c)). - "(c) Information Technology Exchange Program.- "(1) In general.-[Enacted chapter 37 of Title 5, Government Organization and Employees.] - "(2) REPORT.-Not later than 4 years after the date of the enactment of this Act [Dec.
-17, 2002], the General Accounting Office shall prepare and submit to the Committee on Government Reform of the House of Representatives and the Committee on Governmental Affairs of the Senate a report on the operation of chapter 37 of title 5, United States Code (as added by this subsection).
+"(10) EXECUTIVE AGENCY DEFINED.-For purposes of this subsection, the term 'Executive agency' has the meaning given the term 'agency' under section 3701 of title 5, United States Code (as added by subsection (c)).

+(c).
+INFORMATION TECHNOLOGY EXCHANGE PROGRAM.- (1) IN GENERAL.-[Enacted chapter 37 of Title 5, Government Organization and Employees.]

+"(2) REPORT.-Not later than 4 years after the date of the enactment of this Act [Dec.
+17, 2002], the Government Accountability Office shall prepare and submit to the Committee on Government Reform of the House of Representatives and the Committee on Governmental Affairs [now Committee on Homeland Security and Governmental Affairs] of the Senate a report on the operation of chapter 37 of title 5, United States Code (as added by this subsection).
 Such report shall include-

-"(A) an evaluation of the effectiveness of the pro-
+"(A) an evaluation of the effectiveness of the program established by such chapter; and

-- gram established by such chapter; and "(B) a recommendation as to whether such program should be continued (with or without modification) or allowed to lapse. - "(3) CLERICAL AMENDMENT.-[Amended analysis for part III of Title 5.]
+"(B) a recommendation as to whether such program should be continued (with or without modification) or allowed to lapse.

-"(d) ETHICS PROVISIONS.-
+"(3) CLERICAL AMENDMENT.-[Amended analysis for part III of Title 5.]

+'(d) ETHICS PROVISIONS .--